BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 Can I prepare treatment or care plans if I am a CBI Lactation Counselor or an IBCLC?

 Preparing a treatment or care plan is a nursing task.
-If you have a separate qualification as a nurse, midwife or doctor, the preparation of a treatment plan would fall under that scope of practice.
+If you have a separate qualification as a nurse, midwife, or doctor, the preparation of a treatment plan would fall under that scope of practice.
 You can work with a client to explore their options and support the client in making choices or developing a feeding plan.
 This is not the same as a treatment or care plan where an individual is providing or recommending treatment.
 This can be confusing.
 It is really about what information you are providing, and how you are providing it.
-For example, it would be within the scope of both a Lactation Counselor or an IBCLC, to say:
+For example, both a Lactation Counselor and an IBCLC, could say:

 You mentioned that you have some nipple pain.
 I noticed that the baby has some white patches in its mouth and a little diaper rash.
 In some cases, these can be symptoms of thrush.
 You could go and see the doctor and ask them to take a look.
 If they diagnose thrush, they can explain the treatment options.
 You might want to ask them about medication for thrush, and also dietary changes that can be helpful in eliminating thrush.
-I can give you a list of doctors that are supportive and knowledgeable about breastfeeding if you like?
+I can give you a list of doctors that are supportive and knowledgeable about this if you like?

 It would be inappropriate for either a Lactation Counselor or an IBCLC to say:

-The nipple pain and white patches in your baby’s mouth are thrush.
-How about we use some with gentian violet and make dietary changes where you eliminate sugar from your diet for a while.
+The nipple pain and white patches in your baby’s mouth are thrush [diagnosis].
+How about we use some gentian violet and make dietary changes where you eliminate sugar from your diet for a while [treatment plan and recommendations].

 Does a Lactation Counselor or an IBCLC have to follow ethics standards?